WELCOME TO THE FIELD

 A digital inkwork style sketch of a lisianthus stem.

-A NEW GROWING SEASON IN THE FIELD
+A NEW SEASON IN THE FIELD

 The FLOWERS